-NitroShare – Easily Share Files Between Multiple Operating Systems on Local Network
+NitroShare – Easily Share Files Between Linux and Windows on Local Networks

 One of the most important uses of a network is for file sharing purposes.
 There are multiple ways Linux and Windows, Mac OS X users on a network can now share files with each other and in this post, we shall cover Nitroshare, a cross-platform, open-source and easy-to-use application for sharing files across a local network.